thoughtbot/ios-on-rails/book/iOS/user_object.md

 You'll notice that we created an `IDstring` with `[NSString stringWithFormat:@"%@", userID]`.
 This is because our `userID` returned from the API is a number, while we need a string `IDstring` password to store in the keychain.

-Lastly, we need to implement the method that we will use in our client singleton to determine if we currently have a valid user session.
-It's easiest to think of this as whether or not the user is logged in.
+Finally, we need to implement the method that we will use in our client singleton to determine if we currently have a valid user session.
+It's easiest to think of this as whether the user is logged in.

 	// HUMUserSession.m